Dimitris112/lets-cook-pp2/README.md

 - As a busy individual, I want to be able to search recipes based on specific ingredients or keywords so that I can quickly find recipes that match my available ingredients or dietary preferences.
 This feature would save me time and help me make the most out of my limited cooking time.
 - As someone passionate about cooking, I want to have a functionality to save recipes that I find intriguing or unique, empowering me to experiment with new flavors and techniques at my own pace.
 - couple more will come if i add any more functionality
+- As an extrovert who loves food and cooking, I'd like to share on my social media the recipes I find fancy.

 ## Features
 - Users can easily navigate through recipes **[alphabetically](#alphabetical-search)** by selecting a letter, instantly filtering the displayed recipes to those beginning with the chosen letter.